SranangMang1/SranangMang1/README.md

 Curious and ambitious software Engineer using skills from sales and customer service background to bolster team/customer relationships, maximizing those around me.

-Relentless hard-worker and problem solver, determined to continually garner knowledge and provide exceptional support to everchanging team needs.
+Determined to continually garner knowledge.

 I pride myself in clear, concise and respectful communication, remembering to first understand before trying to be understood.